Most Frequently asked Oracle Interview Questions and Answers:

 Q #21) What is the use of Aggregate functions in Oracle?

-Ans: Aggregate functions perform summary operations on a set of values to provide a single value.
+Answer: Aggregate functions perform summary operations on a set of values to provide a single value.
 There are several aggregate functions that we use in our code to perform calculations.
+These are:

 Q #22) What are the set operators UNION, UNION ALL, MINUS & INTERSECT meant to do?

-Ans: Set operator facilitates the user to fetch the data from two or more than two tables at once if the columns and relative data types are same in the source tables.
+Answer: The set operator facilitates the user to fetch the data from two or more than two tables at once if the columns and relative data types are the same in the source tables.

-- UNION operator returns all the rows from both the tables except the duplicate rows.
+- UNION operator returns all the rows from both tables except the duplicate rows.

 - UNION ALL returns all the rows from both the tables along with the duplicate rows.